ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## `fetch` Method

-This method requests the value associated with a `swiss-number` [ByteArray](./Model.md#bytearray).
+This method requests the value associated with a `swiss-number` [ByteArray][Model-ByteArray].
 Its answer will fulfill to the value identified by `swiss-number`, or break if there is no such value.

 An example of how to use this method is: